ttsiodras/Score4/Rust/README.md

   to waste CPU on.
 Rust also uses LLVM, so it re-uses 100s of man-years of optimizing know-how.

-EDIT, 1 day later: Two kind people in /r/rust (masklinn and clippy-rust) suggested I use `Vec` instead of `LinkedList` (much-improved cache locality) and use `.iter().max()/min()` instead of Fold-ing on `allData`.
-The result is a spectacular 2x, placing Rust close enough to "touch" the speed of the imperative camp - very impressive.
+*EDIT, 2 days later: Two kind people in /r/rust (masklinn and clippy-rust) suggested I use `Vec` instead of `LinkedList` (much-improved cache locality) and use `.iter().max()/min()` instead of Fold-ing on `allData`.
+The result is a spectacular 2x, placing Rust close enough to "touch" the speed of the imperative camp - very impressive.*

 I must now find the time to update the OCaml implementations to use "compact" vectors instead of lists - to make the comparison fair again :-)